Creamy and luscious Pav Bhaji Dip that's made with bell peppers, peas, cream cheese, sour cream, and cheese. A party favorite!

 - Pomegranate Seeds - This makes a festive garnish.

-How to make Pav Bhaji Dip step by step
+How to make Pav Bhaji Dip Recipe

 1. Heat up a pan on medium heat, and add butter and oil.